Have you thought about taking out a loan to buy a business? Many owners do.

 Similar to the options above, there are risks and benefits to partnerships you should consider carefully.
 Want more information about forming a partnership?
 This guide can help:

-Important note: Before selecting any financing option for your acquisition, you should speak with a banker who can help you evaluate your choices, raise the cash you need, and minimize your risk exposure.
+Important note: Before taking out a loan to buy a business or selecting any financing option, speak with a banker who can help you evaluate your choices, raise the cash you need, and minimize your risk exposure.

 Will there be closing costs?

 Often, yes.
-Closing costs for loans tend to run between 10-20% of the purchase price of the business.
+Closing costs for a loan tend to run between 10-20% of the purchase price you’ll pay when you buy a business.
 Plan to have this cash on hand to take ownership of your new venture.

 If you aren’t sure whether the business’s cash flow will be strong at the outset, you should make moves in advance to secure the capital you need for operations, not just the acquisition.
 You could choose to fund an initial cash reserve from your personal savings, or you might borrow against a business line of credit, which you can pay down when your cash flow improves.
 You can also consider invoice factoring, an approach that allows you to gain access to cash by selling the financial rights to your invoices to others.

 Work with a banker and decide which options make the most sense for you.
 Your banker can help you evaluate your choices and explain the documents you’ll need to secure financing for your new venture.